DayronTorresYegua/DiscordBot/README.md

 ## How to use

-- Ypu can use the prefix '>' and the command to use any command, u can see all the commands by using '>help'.
+- You can use the prefix '>' and the command to use any command, u can see all the commands by using '>help'.

 - You can also visit [this page](wiki.md) to have more information about the commands.